 “Totaled” means a total loss.
-A car is considered totaled when damages from an accident are irreparable or would cost more to fix than what the vehicle is worth.
+A car is considered totaled when damages from an accident are irreparable, or would cost more to fix than what the vehicle is worth.
+Find out more about who decides if a car is totaled below, from the Kirkland auto accident lawyers at Max Meyers Law.

 An insurer will assess the car’s pre-accident value against the likely cost of repairs.
 Washington is a fault state, meaning that whoever caused an accident is responsible for covering the damages that occur.
 If you are at fault in an accident, your insurance company will handle appraisal and compensation according to the coverage in your policy.
 (Note: Your insurer will only cover your damage if you have collision coverage.)
 If the other driver was at fault in the accident, you will be dealing with his or her insurer.